awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. In the **Input parameters** section, specify the required inputs\.
 Optionally, you can choose an IAM service role from the **AutomationAssumeRole** list\.
 **Note**
 You may not need to choose some of the options in the **Input parameters** section\.
-This is because you targeted resources in multiple Regions and accounts by using tags or a Resource Group\.
+This is because you targeted resources in multiple Regions and accounts by using tags or a resource group\.
 For example, if you chose the AWS\-RestartEC2Instance document, then you don't need to specify or choose instance IDs in the **Input parameters** section\.
 The Automation execution locates the instances to restart by using the tags you specified\.

 1. Use the options in the **Rate control** section to restrict the number of AWS resources that can execute the Automation within each account\-Region pair\.